Mat-Zawadzki/Analytics-Power-BI-Report/README.md

 ## File structure
 ![Alt text](https://github.com/Mat-Zawadzki/Analytics-Power-BI-Report/blob/main/Images/tree.png)

-- Clips contains the videos used in the Readme
+> - Clips contains the videos used in the Readme
-- Images contains images used
+> - Images contains images used
--
-- project_description includes a detailed step by step of the entire process
+> - Tables contains all the csv table files

 ## Loading in Data